The CSCA warmly welcomes our recently appointed New Student and Early Career Member, Daniel Rudisill!

 Of course!
 Part of a fruitful science-and-religion discussion is to take seriously input from people in fields other than science–particularly (but not limited to) seminary students.

-Yes, students pay for everything up-front and are reimbursed afterwards (see details in above post).
+Yes, (once they have won) winners pay for everything up-front and are reimbursed afterwards (see details in above post).
+If you’re already paid for the conference, there’s no reason you can’t apply for our scholarship.

 Prospective students are encouraged to research this on their own, as there are quite a few options out there.
 There are more general conferences, such as the ASA/CSCA annual meeting, and there are conferences that focus more on specific fields and themes.
 We’ve left this somewhat open-ended to allow for a variety of possibilities.
 See our links to various calls for abstracts for ideas.